w3c/wai-tutorials/source/tables/irregular.html.erb.md

 order: 3
 ---

-Sometimes it is impossible for assistive technology to determine which columns or row to associate with a specific header cell.

 Additionally to the direction (see [simple tables](simple.html)), the `scope` attribute can be used to define the range of data cells that are covered by a header cell.
 A header cell that spans three columns and has the `scope` value `colgroup` only applies to the data cells in the three columns that it spans. `rowgroup` works the same way for table headers that span multiple rows.

-The `scope` attribute should be used for all `<th>` cells where either the direction or range of data cell coverage should be clearly associated.
+The `scope` attribute should be used for all `<th>` cells where either the direction or range of data cell coverage needs to be clearly associated.

 To be able to associate a table header cell to a column group and/or row group, the groups have to be defined first: